Jennifer M. Johnson

 Dear fellow shareholders,

-CFO and COO Matthew Nicholls highlights the main contributors to our fiscal year financial results.
-He also discusses our focus on expense management discipline, which allows us to reinvest in the firm and return capital to shareholders.
+Nicholls reviews our fiscal year 2025 results and our focus on expense management, which allows us to reinvest in the firm and return capital to shareholders.

 Matthew Nicholls